DUKB Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-- Earnings Per Share (EPS): Reported EPS for 2025 was $6.31, a 7% increase from 2024, exceeding the guidance midpoint.
+• Earnings Per Share (EPS): Reported and adjusted EPS for 2025 was $6.31, a 7% increase from 2024 and above the guidance midpoint.

-- Funds From Operations (FFO) to Debt: Achieved 14.8% in 2025, with a target of approximately 14% for 2026 and a long-term goal of 15%.
+• Funds From Operations (FFO) to Debt: Achieved 14.8% in 2025, with a forecast of approximately 14.5% for 2026.

-- Capital Plan: Increased to $103 billion, an 18% rise from the previous plan, supporting 9.6% earnings-based growth through 2030.
+• Capital Plan: Increased to $103 billion, an 18% rise from the previous plan, supporting a projected 9.6% earnings base growth through 2030.

 2. Strategic Updates and Business Highlights

-- Grid Resilience: Successfully managed winter storm impacts, showcasing the effectiveness of grid hardening investments.
+• Grid Resilience: Successfully managed winter storm impacts, showcasing the effectiveness of grid-hardening investments.

 3. Forward Guidance and Outlook